cinzinga/cinzinga.github.io/_posts/2020-07-13-Bug-Bounty.md

 Initially I sat down to hash out my goals for this endeavor.
 I did not simply want to aimlessly throw payloads at websites for a month without any end goal.
 After a bit of thought I determined the following (in order of increasing difficulty):
 -	Find at least one valid, paid bug (not a duplicate)
--	Purchase a Burp Pro license with the profits o	The Burp Pro trial is 30 days, so this seemed like a good goal to add
+-	Purchase a Burp Pro license with the profits
+	-	The Burp Pro trial is 30 days, so this seemed like a good goal to add
 -	See how high of a rank I could achieve in 1 month
 -	Determine if this venture is viable long term for a beginner like myself